soniasingla/shardeum-docs/docs/node/run/validator.md

 <Validator />

 ## Benefits of operating a Shardeum validator
-Earn SHM for securing the network
-Contribute to the security, scalability and decentralization of Shardeum
+Earn SHM for securing the network.
+Contribute to the security, scalability and decentralization of Shardeum.
-#NotYourNodeNotYourNetwork Shardeum validators don't need to rely on a 3rd party staking as a service provider

 ## Minimum Hardware Requirements